oneaiguru/panewiki/final/summaries/ADR-009 Home Position Navigation.md

 ## Decision

-ExecutionPlan is the home/entry point.
+`home` is the canonical entry point.
-Home button always returns to ExecutionPlan.
+Home button always returns to `home`.
 Home key (keyboard) jumps to start.

 ## Why